xcore/sw_display_controller/module_display_controller/doc/programming.rst

   #. ``module_i2c_master``
 should be added to the list of MODULES.

-Software Requirements
+Software requirements
 ---------------------

-The module is built on XDE Tool version 12.0
+The module is built on xTIMEcomposer version 12.0
 The module can be used in version 12.0 or any higher version of xTIMEcomposer.